MAIN PROCEDURES AT THE CITY HALL

 ■ Inquiries about the individual number

 All foreign nationals who remain in Japan more than three months are required to enroll in the National Health Insurance scheme.
 This is Japan’s medical insurance scheme for reducing the cost of healthcare.
 There are three types of schemes as described below.
 While members must pay a premium, they can receive medical treatment at a co-pay of 30% when visiting a hospital for medical care due to illness or injury.
 Furthermore, the same medical procedures are charged at almost the same rate at all hospitals. and no matter how many times they visit a doctor, the premium stays unchanged.

 Researchers who are not employed by the University of Tsukuba (including their family) must enroll in the national health insurance.
-Please follow the necessary enrollment procedures together with the registration of residence (moving-in notice) at your local city office.
+Please follow the necessary enrollment procedures together with the registration of residence (moving-in notice) at your local city hall.
 After completion of the procedure, your health insurance card will be issued.
 Please present this health insurance card at the reception desk whenever you visit a hospital.

 ＊There are treatments not eligible for the insurance so check with the hospital, etc.